JUNIOR SCHOOL CURRICULUM

 The expansive Library, based in the Centre for Creativity, is one of just 22 Schools in South Australia to be placed on the Great Australian School Libraries Honours List in 2016.
 Managed by a qualified teacher librarian, the library provides the opportunity for students to extend their research skills through specialist lessons and with assistance if required.
 Students can also access the library at lunchtime.

-St John’s offers a dedicated Art space in the Centre for Creativity and the specialist Art teacher, professional artist and renowned cartoonist, Richard Dall, has developed a dynamic and interactive program for all year levels.
+St John’s offers a dedicated Art space in the Centre for Creativity and our specialist Art teacher has developed a dynamic and interactive program for all year levels.

 A unique, dedicated media room is equipped with a green screen, and a range of media and recording equipment, exposing our students to additional opportunities in this subject area.